-The population of South Africa was close to 50 million at the last estimate in 2009, though many refugees are undocumented (United Nations Development Program 2008).
+The population of South Africa was close to 50 million at the last estimate in 2009, though many refugees are undocumented (UNDP, 2008).
 It also has a very large young population with 52% of the population under the age of 251.
 At least 45-50% of the population is considered to be living in real poverty, and at least 7.5 million adults are illiterate.
-According to the UN Human Development Index (United Nations Development Program 2008), which looks at factors such as life expectancy, income, and school enrolment, all the lowest-ranking countries are African and about 14.5% of South Africa's population lives on less than \$US2 per day.
+According to the UN Human Development Index (UNDP, 2008), which looks at factors such as life expectancy, income, and school enrolment, all the lowest-ranking countries are African and about 14.5% of South Africa's population lives on less than US\$2 per day.
 The poorest households in South Africa are typically those headed by black women in rural areas.
-Thus privately owned ICTs beyond the widely-used mobile phone are not a proposition, and even in that case, phones are often a shared device used by people with limited literacy.
-There are approximately 30,000 schools in the country, perhaps only 20% having more than one computer (Gush, Cambridge et al. 2004).
+Thus privately owned ICTs beyond the widely-used mobile phone are not a proposition, and even in that case, phones are often a shared social device.
+There are approximately 30,000 schools in the country, perhaps only 20% having more than one computer (Gush et al., 2004).